micahgodbolt/front-end-architecture/README.md

 ## Working Definition
 Front-end Architecture is a collection of tools and processes that aims to improve the quality of our front-end code while creating a more efficient and sustainable workflow.

+A Front-end developer's audience is the website user, a Front-end Architect's audience is the developer themselves.

 ## Working Components of Front-end Architecture
 * Coding Standards
   * HTML5/Aria